 In the nearest premises of the Madhuban Trek, the most convenient eatery is the one at the forest guesthouse.
 Apart from that, the popular local food joints are all located in Port Blair that does not fail to offer lip-smacking dishes especially covering South Indian and Bengali food and also a lot of other dishes coming from different parts of India.
 The popular ones being Annapurna Restaurant, The New Lighthouse Restaurant, The Bayview, and Mandalay Restaurant just to name a few!

-Click here to get best offers on Andaman honeymoon packages for a dream vacation with your partner.
+Checkout best offers on Andaman and Nicobar honeymoon packages for a dream vacation with your partner.

 4. Places to stay near Madhuban